dansdata-se/portal/README.md

 The project utilizes a [devcontainer](https://code.visualstudio.com/docs/remote/containers) with most dependencies, including `supabase-cli`, already included.

+Note that VSCode likes to perform automatic port forwarding when opening links, which can sometimes cause issues when viewing storybook.
+If storybook opens with some content not loading properly, try checking if VSCode opened storybook on port e.g. `6007` despite running on `6006` as a first measure.

 The administration portal is based on [next.js](https://nextjs.org/) and uses [supabase](https://supabase.com/) as its backend.